We Tested 5 Ways To Keep Avocados From Turning Brown, and This Is the Most Effective Method by Far

 How to ripen avocados quickly

-In need a perfectly ripe avocado and all of the ones at the market feel like they're hard as rocks?
-Chef Wiegand suggests wrapping it in a few sheets of newspaper.
+In need of a perfectly ripe avocado and all of the ones you touch feel like they're hard as rocks?
+Despite knowing how to choose avocados, so that they're perfect for avocado with tomato toast (the perfect symbiotic recipe), we can't always control what's available at the store.
+Sigh.
+Chef Wiegand suggests the best way to ripen avocados quickly is by wrapping them in a few sheets of newspaper.
 She notes that her family works in the agricultural business in the Fresno, Calif. area and has relied on this trick for years.

 Now that you have a perfectly ripe avocado on hand, find all the health benefits you'll reap from it here: